-Biotrial has been headquartered in France since 1989 and has offices in the United Kingdom and Canada.
-The company’ s medical research centers benefit from a strong reputation with the main global players in pharmaceutical research.
+Biotrial has existed since 1989 and has offices in France, the United States, and Canada.
+The company’s medical research centers benefit from a solid 30+ years of experience conducting clinical trials for the main global players in therapeutical research.

-Since 2017, Biotrial Inc. has been conducting clinical trials in Newark, NJ, near New York City.
-Our Research Medical Center is a top-notch facility, high-tech, secure, and close to cities in the Tri-State area.
+Our team strives to provide paid volunteers with the highest quality of medical service.
+Biotrial Medical Research Center in Newark, NJ, is a top-notch facility, high-tech, secure, and close to cities in the Tri-State area.

-At Biotrial we comply with strict and demanding health and ethical standards.
-Our clinical tests are conducted according to principles and standards globally referred to as “Good Clinical Research Practice” (GCP).
+Biotrial complies with strict health and ethical standards.
+Our clinical tests follow the global “Good Clinical Practice” (GCP) standard.

-Biotrial, a Medical Research Center for Phase 1 clinical trials
+Biotrial, a research medical center for Phase 1 clinical trials

 Clinical trials for new drugs are divided into three phases.
 A phase 1 clinical trial tests the safety and tolerability of a new treatment (side effects, best dose, and timing) on healthy humans.
 Biotrial Inc. currently carries mainly Phase 1 clinical trials.
 Our clinical research institute also tests innovative medical devices such as connected T-shirts, helmets, etc.